 Financial Information Needed for a Cost Estimate for a Business Valuation

-In addition to the brief discussion above, provide us a detailed annual financial statement and federal tax return (with alll attachments) so we may determine if there are any unusual complexities, as every company is unique.
+These items are necessary to identify unusual complexities, if any, that will impact the time and costs involved, as every company is unique.
 Without looking at financial information it is difficult to provide a meaningful cost estimate for the business valuation.
-We keep all information submitted confidential and are glad to provide you our non-disclosure agreement if you need it.
+We are glad to provide you our non-disclosure agreement if needed.

 If You Engage Banister Financial to Prepare a Business Valuation